BlueInfinity1/terraform-demo/README.md

   - **Main Lambda Functions:** Three versions are deployed (dev, test, prod).
 Each function is configured with an environment variable that specifies the corresponding DynamoDB table, to which the Lambda writes random numbers.
   - **Lambda Aliases:** Aliases are defined (dev, test, prod) for versioning, though the API integration currently references the function’s invoke ARN.
   - **Lambda Authorizer:** A single (shared) authorizer function is used to authorize API calls.
 The demo authorizer simply returns `true` if the `Authorization` header equals `"allow"`.
+  - **Packing:** All Lambda code is packed to zips and uploaded to AWS as packages.

 - **IAM and CloudWatch Logging:**
   - IAM roles and policies are set up for Lambda functions and the authorizer.